NVIDIA/spark-rapids/docs/download.md

 ### Release Notes
 New functionality and performance improvements for this release include:
-* Optimize HashAggregate and Join operators with the new retry framework to avoid OOM errors and recover in some cases
+* Introduces OOM retry framework for automatic OOM handling in memory-intensive operators, such as: join, aggregates and windows, coalescing, projections and filters.
 * Support dynamic repartitioning in large/skewed hash joins
 * Optimize the transpilation in `regexp_extract` function
 * Support Delta Lake write with auto-optimization and auto-compaction on Databricks platforms